 - The glaciers of Alaska are a sight to behold.
 Towering walls of ice fields, glowing blue in the sunlight.
 It’s a wonderful sight one should experience.

-- Glaciers provide a unique adventure experience.
+- They provide a unique adventure experience.
 You can hike on them, kayak through icy Alaska fjords, or even take a dog sled tour.

 - Let’s remember the wildlife.
 Glaciers are home to bears, moose, and even whales, so keep your eyes peeled for incredible animal encounters.